adam-erickson/wsu-letterhead/README.md

 Next, modify the `coverletter.cls` file to enter your contact information in the text block titled "FOR MODIFICATION".
 This will remain constant throughout the duration of your position.
 Once the `.cls` file has been modified, you are ready to write your first letter by modifying the `main.tex` file.
 Refer to the `coverletter.cls` file for a list of available fields.
 The `coverletter` class is based on the `article` class, with additional `documentclass` options for `bw` or `color` to specify black and white or RGB output.

+To compile the `.tex` file, run `pdflatex` twice or use a web service like Overleaf.
 The resulting output should appear similar to the following image:

 <p align="center">
   <img src="img.png")>